Oyoshi/parser-combinator-pgs-demo/README.md

 # Parser Combinator in TypeScript

-This is a simple implementation of parser combinator in TypeScript using `fp-ts` library.
+This is a simple implementation of parser combinator for Polish geographic phone number in TypeScript using `fp-ts` library.

 ## References